ClementNerma/Rave/docs/master.md

 val notEmpty: NotEmptyString;

-if ('Hello world!' as?
-NotEmptyString) some typecasted {
+if 'Hello world!' as?
+NotEmptyString is Some(typecasted) {
   notEmpty = typecasted;
 }
 ```